 For this particular method, it's infrequent to see an airline's credit card that offers you to spend your way up to elite status for complimentary seat upgrades and priority boarding, to name a few.

-• Alaska Airlines targets select cardmembers of Alaska Airlines Credit Card with the opportunity to earn 1,000 elite qualifying miles for every $5,000 spent through December 31, 2022.
+• Alaska Airlines provides cardmembers of Alaska Airlines Credit Card with the opportunity to earn 4,000 elite qualifying miles (EQMs) up to a maximum of 20,000 EQMs for every $10,000 amount spent throughout 2024.
+This means that spending $50,000 on purchases with your card will earn you MVP status.

-• American Airlines allows you to earn Loyalty Points towards the elite status level when you use any American Airlines Credit Cards.
-You earn 1 Loyalty Point per dollar spent, and remember, this goes with the loyalty point earned, not AA miles earned.
+• American Airlines allows you to earn Loyalty Points towards the elite status level when you use one of the American Airlines Credit Cards.
+You earn 1 Loyalty Point per dollar spent.
+However, remember that this goes with the loyalty points earned, not AA miles earned.